 The date is one of the first pieces of data for each new project.
 The date is chosen for a solid business reason: the trade show, conference, seasonal event, or funding factor.
 It's crucial.

-Businesses put all their effort into getting the best design they can, and only when the design is ready and perfect, they go to developers and ask them to build out their designed system.
-This is known as the Big Design Upfront method, which is also referred to as BDUF.
-However, because most of the time and money was invested in designing, the deadline is approaching swiftly.
+Businesses put all their effort into getting the best high-fidelity designs they can, and only when the design is ready and perfect do they go to a development team and ask them to build out their designed system.
+This is known as the Big Design Upfront method or BDUF.
+However, because most of the time and money was invested in designing from the very beginning, the deadline is approaching swiftly.

 Even if developers are brave enough to state that achieving a deadline is out of the question, someone will volunteer to "give it a go."
 But, of course, trying will not assist, and the entire project will fail.

-I've seen the same scenario repeatedly throughout my software development career.
+I've seen the same scenario repeatedly throughout my career.

-The practice of obtaining detailed and specified requirements endures on and on.
+The practice of obtaining detailed and specified product requirements endures on and on.
 However, it is ineffective.
 According to the CHAOS study, just 11% of Waterfall projects are successful.
-Agile projects that do not have well-defined requirements are considerably more likely to succeed.
+Projects with an agile approach that do not have well-defined requirements are considerably more likely to succeed.

-The most significant issue is that a design does not include all the requirements.
-It provides all the constraints that upfront requirements do, but it does not give any information about how the system should function.
+The most significant issue is that a UI/UX design does not include all the requirements.
+It provides all the constraints upfront requirements do but does not give any information about how the system should function.
 Therefore, there must be an additional analysis stage if we wish to pursue Waterfall.
-Unfortunately, it's too frequent to proceed with design without addressing functional and non-functional needs.
+Unfortunately, it's too frequent to proceed with product design without addressing functional and non-functional needs.

-Another problem is that designers should not be aware of architectural constraints or implementation complexity.
-For example, adding just one button might take several minutes for the designer, resulting in a month's worth of effort in development.
+Another problem is that UI/UX designers should not be aware of architectural constraints or implementation complexity.
+For example, adding just one button might take several minutes for the designer, resulting in a month's worth of effort to develop it.

-There may be fast and straightforward solutions to issues from a development standpoint, but once an interface is established, it might conflict with the best solution.
-In this example, developers will come up with a less optimal solution or argue about the design.
+There may be fast and straightforward solutions to issues from a development team standpoint, but once a product design is established, it might conflict with the best solution.
+In this example, developers will devise a less optimal solution or argue about product design decisions.
 Both situations result in more time and money being spent.

 It's not good to be in a position where your development bills are constantly going up, but money may still be made and time only spent.
-Late software becomes obsolete if a company picks a date for legitimate reasons, like a trade show.
-Not perfect software or software with just a few essential features will have worth.
+Late software becomes obsolete if a customer picks a date for legitimate reasons, like a trade show.
+Not perfect software or prototype with just a few essential features will have worth.

-That's the goal of any business: to bring something new to the market that is simple and functional, rather than waiting for the ideal design.
+That's the focus of any business: to deliver something new to the market that is simple and functional rather than waiting for the ideal design.

-Another disadvantage to upfront design is that software development is always a tradeoff.
-If each firm could acquire everything they want, when starting a project, the product would have no worth since everyone would get the same thing.
+Another disadvantage to an upfront design process is that software development is always a tradeoff.
+If each firm could acquire everything they want, the product would have no worth when starting a product development process since everyone would get the same thing.

 You can't always get what you want but if you try sometimes, well, you just might find what you need! - The Rolling Stones

-Should developers assume that each component on the ideal design has the same importance and that all parts are necessary for business?
+Should developers assume that each component of the high-fidelity designs has the same importance and that all parts are necessary for business?
 What should they give up to fit the budget or timeline if yes?
 It might be non-functional criteria such as quality, maintainability, performance, or security.
-Are they less important than the interface's appearance?
+Are they less important than the UI/UX design?
 I don't think so, but we should consider them to find a balance instead of expanding the interface scope.

 Functional requirements can also be affected by this.
-A design does not dictate how the system should function, so during further analysis; developers may suggest less complex behaviors or eliminate the needs of specific users, such as admins.
+A UI/UX design does not dictate how the system should function.
+During further research, the product team may suggest less complex behaviors or eliminate the needs of specific users, such as admins.

-We may only achieve the correct balance if we concentrate on what is essential in each of these fields: how it works and looks.
+We may only achieve the correct balance if we concentrate on what is essential in each field: how it works and looks.

 A primary worry: "Our product is one-of-a-kind, and we must prepare all necessary information ahead of time."
 This worry isn't linked to the complexity of the industry or the product.

 Everyone wants to control the entire process from start to finish, ultimately.
-We think that more study, analysis, and precise instructions will lead to a superior product.
+We think more study, research, and precise instructions will produce a superior product.
 Unfortunately, this method provides only an Illusion of control.
 We create systems for people, and we can't possibly anticipate their behavior.
-Because users will act differently than we expected, many preconceptions will be wrong.
+Because users will act differently than expected, many preconceptions will be wrong.